-Well, that was exciting because I got to open their eyes to the fact that they had missed studying poetry by the most famous poet ever:
+Well, that was an exciting moment because I got to open their eyes to the fact that they had missed studying poetry by the most famous poet ever:

 That’s right.
 God himself was a poet.
 Read the Psalms.
 All the Psalms are poetry.
 We could just as well call that book: “Poems”.

 Look at the words that God gave the prophets to say.
 Often it was in poetic form (the entire book of Nahum is poetic in style, for instance).

 God is not the only poet from ancient times.
 In those old days, people wrote their stories in poetic style.
 The original forms of many works were poetry, including: Beowulf, Greek epics such as Homer’s Iliad, and the Epic of Gilgamesh

 In times not too long past, writing poetry and reading poetry was household entertainment.
 Take for instance, Jane Austen’s Sense and Sensibility.
 The Dashwood family’s evening amusement centered around reading poetry to each other.

 God thinks and expresses himself in poetic ways

 God inspired the Psalms and the poetic parts of the prophetic writings.
 Poetry is a beautiful and creative kind of expression…just like God is beautiful and creative.
 He creates our teens to be beautiful and creative, also.
 When we help our homeschool high schoolers to discover that poetry resides in them, also, they will feel empowered to explore making their own beauty and creativity.

 Great writers of former days expressed themselves in poetry.
 God himself is a poet.
 If our homeschooling high schoolers have no sense of poetry, if they only read and write prose, they are going to miss out on part of the mind of God and important connections to our cultural past and present.